wdhh6/my-vim/README.md

 ### Code completion
     use tag completion:ctrl + x + o
     use the keyword of the current file: ctrl + n

+### tag navigation
+    press \t, then put the function you want to see fuzzly, Ctrl + j or Ctrl + k to choose what you want, enter it.